Wizcorp/container-sortedlist/README.md

 SortedList implementation in Javascript

 To manage a sorted list of elements.
 Best use case: elements are frequently removed from the list or the property on which they are sorted can slightly change.
-Complexity in O(1) for removal.
+**Complexity in O(1) for removal**.
+(For list sizes above a few hundreads elements, consider using an avl tree instead, such as container-avltree).

-Note: Benchmarks seem to show that iteration seem as fast as array iteration.
+Note: Benchmarks seem to show that **list iteration is as fast as array iteration** on all major browsers.

-To **instanciate** a new list:
+To **instantiate** a new list:
 ``` javascript
 // In this example, myList will hold elements sorted by zIndex
 function myComparisonFunction(a, b) {